swiss-ai-center/documentation/docs/tutorials/create-a-service-to-detect-anomalies-using-a-model-built-from-scratch.md

 You should be able to access the FastAPI Swagger UI.

-The service should be available in the **Services** section of the Core engine it has announced itself to.
+The service should be available in the **Services** section of the Core AI Engine it has announced itself to.

 You should be able to send a request to the service and get a response.